Bussler/RL_With_Delayed_Reward/README.md

 # RL_With_Delayed_Reward

 This project investigates reinforcement learning in environments with delayed rewards through a 3D target-catching simulation.
-The experiments demonstrate that traditional delayed reward structures significantly hinder learning performance, while introducing intermediate reward signals and LSTM-enhanced value functions dramatically improves training convergence and agent effectiveness.
+The experiments demonstrate that traditional delayed reward structures significantly hinder learning performance, while introducing intermediate reward signals and LSTM-enhanced value functions (like in [RUDDER](https://ml-jku.github.io/rudder/)) dramatically improves training convergence and agent effectiveness.
 The simulation environment is implemented in Rust for performance optimization with a Python interface for RL training.

 ## Results